rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/Prerequisite/Jenkins-tf-Github.md

         Terraform installation: https://developer.hashicorp.com/terraform/install

-###    1- Integrate your local environment with a GitHub account by generating a public and private key.
+###    1- Integrate your local environment with a GitHub account by generating a public key.
         ssh-keygen. cat the public key and paste it in the GitHub profile settings--> ssh&GPG keys--> New ssh key and paste the public key in the box.
 This way you have set the configuration of the Github account and your local environment.